The 2017 ASRI Future Leaders

 Program of study: Open to social science students (albeit not exclusively) in fields such as media, politics, economics, law, development orientated studies and so forth.

-Location: For 2016, applications are only open to Johannesburg based students
+Location: For 2017, applications are only open to Johannesburg based graduates or graduates willing to travel at their own expense.

 Required documentation to submit with application: